9 minute read

 To borrow a phrase from Alex Forsythe: With Unreal, damage comes standard.
 It’s a feature that is part of the Actor class, meaning that every actor class that you’ve created so far already natively supports dealing & receiving damage!

 Let’s start this tutorial with a quick introduction to the concept of instigator.
-After that, we’ll look into how damage should be dealt and received, both in blueprint and C++.
+After that, we’ll move the essentials of dealing and receiving damage in both blueprint and C++.

 Instigator

-If you’ve been working in Unreal, you might already have seen the term “instigator” a couple of times.
-Every actor has an Instigator property, it is a reference to a Pawn and represents the pawn/character responsible for any actions the spawned actor will do, like dealing damage.
-A very practical example is a cannonball, the instigator would be the pawn firing the cannon.
+You might already have seen the term “instigator” a few times while working in Unreal, most likely when spawning an actor.
+Every actor has an Instigator property, it is a reference to a Pawn and represents the pawn/character responsible for any actions the spawned actor will do.

 The instigator is usually set when you spawn the actor.
 In blueprints, this is done like this: